teknico/snabb/src/program/lwaftr/doc/README.md

 The Snabb lwAFTR has a fully functional data plane that can encapsulate and decapsulate traffic at line rate over two 10 Gb NICs.
-It supports arbitrarily large binding tables, IPv4 address sharing using the port-set ID scheme, and implements all of RFC 7596.
+It supports arbitrarily large binding tables, IPv4 address sharing using the port-set ID scheme, VLAN tagging, fragmentation, reassembly, NDP, and implements all of RFC 7596 including hairpinning and configurable ICMP error handling.

 An lwAFTR is just one part of a lw4o6 deployment.
 The routers that directly serve the users (the customer premise equipment, or CPE boxes;
-like OpenWRT boxes) need to do the job of terminating a softwire to the lwAFTR.
+e.g. running OpenWRT) need to do the job of terminating a softwire to the lwAFTR.
 The piece of software on the CPE that does this is called the *B4*, or in the case of lw4o6 the *lwB4*.
 Each B4 needs to be deployed with the IPv6 address of the lwAFTR, the IPv6 address of the B4, and the